rivie13/CyberCrawler_basic_tower_defense_demo/cybercrawler_basictowerdefense/TESTING_DOCUMENTATION.md

 - **Tests are now organized into subdirectories by system/feature.**
 - **Coverage hooks and validation scripts have been updated to support recursive test discovery.**
 - **CI is configured to use the command line for all test and coverage validation.**
-- **Coverage is only accurate when running from the command line.**
+- **Coverage works reliably in both Godot editor and command line environments.**
 - **Signal tests have been replaced with state-based tests for better reliability.**

 ---